imagej/imagej.github.io/_pages/plugins/fourier-ring-correlation.md

 # Installation

-This plugin is available from the {% include list-of-update-sites content='PTBIOP Update Site' %} This places it in a "BIOP" Folder in the plugins directory of Fiji/ImageJ
+This plugin is available from the [PTBIOP Update Site](/list-of-update-sites) This places it in a "BIOP" Folder in the plugins directory of Fiji/ImageJ

 # Use